Paul Afkos

-Paul Afkos OAM is an Australian businessman of Greek background, former football (soccer) administrator and political aspirant.
+Paul Afkos is an Australian businessman of Greek background, former football (soccer) administrator and political aspirant.
 He is father of former footballer James Afkos.
+He was born in Nestorio, Greece before migrating to Perth, Western Australia.

 Football (soccer)

 Perth Glory

 Afkos is most famous in Perth for being a co-owner of football (soccer) team Perth Glory until 2002.

 In 2006 a bid was made by Afkos and a number of associates to buy out the 75% share of Perth Glory owned by Nick Tana.
 It was reported that the amount offered was A$1m.

 NSL bid

 In 2000 Afkos (while still a shareholder in Perth Glory) as president of the Soccer Administration of Western Australia was a backer of an unsuccessful Soccer West Coast bid for a second Perth team in the National Soccer League.
 Other backers included prominent Perth businessmen David Schrandt – then-president of Soccer West Coast – and Len Buckeridge.

 Soccer Australia

 He later became a board member of Soccer Australia.
 He was part of what became known as the rump board, members who refused to be replaced prior to the takeover of Frank Lowy in 2003.